thebigfilecom/thebigfile-com-dev/roadmap/1_core-protocol/future/01_bigfile-mainnet.md

   Forum Link: https://forum.thebigfile.com/t/bigfile-mainnet/36
   BIG Wiki: https://wiki.thebigfile.com/wiki/
   Documentation: https://thebigfile.com/docs/current/home
-eta: Q1 2026
+eta: Q2 2026
 is_community: true
-in_beta: true
+in_beta: false
 ---

-BigFile is being developed as a fork of the Arweave blockchain network.
-The client and replica software, operated by nodes, has been rebranded as 'bigfile' within the BigFile Project, and development is actively underway under this new identity.
-Designed to operate at web speed, BigFile aims to deliver a blockchain network capable of continuous scalability.
-Detailed updates, explanations, and announcements will be regularly shared on the Forum and Wiki.
+BigFile Mainnet: Target Launch Date – August 30, 2026.
+This is the projected timeline for the Mainnet launch, contingent on the successful completion of both the Beta Testnet and Testnet phases.
+Regular updates, detailed explanations, and key announcements will be shared on our Forum Page to keep the community informed throughout the process.